macg4dave/CatFinderSwipe/Documentation.docc/roadmap.md

 ## Milestone 3.1
 - [ ] Favorites grid view layout only with no file names
-- [ ] if photo is liked then emocons
+- [ ] if photo is liked then random cat emjoicons bubble up from bottom of screen

 ## Milestone 4 (Testing)